AxlPci — PCI/PCIe config-space access

 Returns:

-0 on success, -1 on malformed input.
+AXL_OK on success, AXL_ERR on malformed input.

 int axl_pci_addr_format(AxlPciAddr addr, char *buf, size_t buflen)